On free boundary minimal submanifolds in geodesic balls in $\mathbb H^n$ and $\mathbb S^n_+$: Index bounds

-Finally, we obtain a corollary in the spirit of Corollary 7.3 in~\cite{devyver2019index}. \begin{corollary} Let $\Sigma \to \mathbb B^3(r)$ in $\mathbb E^3$, $\mathbb S^3_+$ or $\mathbb H^b$ be an FBMS of index $4$.
-If $\Sigma$ is a topological annulus then it is the critical spherical catenoid. \end{corollary} \begin{proof} The result for the case of $\mathbb E^3$ was obtained in~\cite[Corollary 7.3]{devyver2019index}.
-It also follows from the arguments that we provide below.
+\begin{corollary} Let $\Sigma \subset \mathbb B^3(r)$ in $\mathbb S^3_+$ be an FBMS of index $4$, which is not contained in a hyperplane in $\mathbb R^{4}$ passing through the origin.
+If $\Sigma$ is a topological annulus then it is the critical spherical catenoid. \end{corollary} \begin{proof} Corollary~\ref{cor:n+1} immediately implies that $\Ind_S(\Sigma)=1$.
+Then Theorem C in~\cite{lima2023eigenvalue} implies that $\Sigma$ is the critical spherical catenoid. \end{proof}